danylevych/AnaHiePro/README.md

 |-------------------|---------------------------------------------------|
 | `__init__(self, name, children, pcm)` | Initialize the `Criteria` object with given `name`, list of its childern and pairwise comparison matrix. |

-Rest methods are the same as in `Node` class.
+The remaining methods are the same as in the `Node` class.

 #### DummyCriteria class